 (The processes for finding out about uses and users, and their views on the statistical products.)

-The ONS response to the review of infant mortality statistics that took place between 20 April and 20 July 2017 is available.
+The Office for National Statistics (ONS) response to the review of infant mortality statistics that took place between 20 April and 20 July 2017 is available.

-A proposal for changes to birth statistics by socio-economic classification was published on our website in February 2013.
+A proposal for changes to birth statistics by socio-economic classification was published in February 2013.
 No feedback was received so the outlined changes were implemented.

 Proposed changes to Child mortality statistics were outlined in the Child Mortality Statistics, 2011 bulletin (published February 2013) and user feedback was requested.
 Very little feedback was received so the proposed changes have been implemented.

-Child mortality statistics – statistics on stillbirths, infant deaths and childhood deaths occurring in a given year in England and Wales.
+- Child mortality (death cohort) tables – statistics on stillbirths, infant deaths and childhood deaths occurring in a given year in England and Wales.

-The Vital statistics: population and health reference tables provide annual infant mortality data for the United Kingdom and its constituent countries (based on deaths registered in a year).
-For data for other UK countries please see the latest infant death statistics for Northern Ireland and the latest infant death statistics for Scotland.
+The Vital statistics in the UK: births, deaths and marriages provide annual infant mortality data for the UK and its constituent countries (based on deaths registered in a year).
+For data for other UK countries, please see the latest infant death statistics for Northern Ireland and the latest infant death statistics for Scotland.